-Where does my water come from?
 The source of our drinking water is now the Patapsco Aquifer (November 2007) which lies about 800 feet below the earth's surface.
 An aquifer is a sort of underground river.
 Wells are drilled to tap the aquifer and pump water to the surface for distribution.
 The Maryland Department of the Environment's Water Supply Program (WSP) has conducted a Source Water Assessment for the Leonardtown water supply and has determined that it is not susceptible to contaminants originating at the land surface due to the protected nature of confined aquifers.
 The water supply is, however, susceptible to naturally occurring arsenic (based on the new EPA standard).
-A complete copy of the Source Water Assessment is available at the St. Mary's County Health Department, the Leonardtown Library, the Leonardtown Town Hall, and The Department of the Environment.
+A complete copy of the Source Water Assessment is available at the St. Mary's County Health Department, the Leonardtown Library, the Leonardtown Town Hall, and Leonardtown Post Office, Commissioner's web site, http://leonardtown.somd.com and The Department of the Environment.